 - If the PowerPoint file with codec unavailable error is created by PowerPoint of an old version, right-click the PPT file and change the file extension to .pptx.

 - Make a copy of this file to any path.
 (Using combined keys [Control]+[C] to copy & [Control]+[V] to paste and right-click the file to make a copy are both acceptable.)

 - Again right-click the newly-cloned file and edit its file extension from .pptx to .zip.

 - Unzip the zip file into a folder by using any compressing software.
 (Normally you can right-click the file and select "unzip the file to ...")

 - Convert all audios to WAV/MP3 format and convert videos to MP4 or WMV format.
-You'd better try both formats for its compatibility is quite complexed.
+You'd better try both formats because their compatibility is quite complex.
 Use the converted files to replace the original media files.